Glyc3rius/glyc3rius.github.io/content/posts/StealC/Stealc.md

 It also takes a screenshot of the desktop with the help of `gdiplus.dll` and saves it as `screenshot.jpg`.

-## **Final Stages**

-### **C2 Communication**
+## **C2 Communication**

-Stealc sends 4 commands back to the `hxxp://185.106.94[.]206/4e815d9f1ec482dd.php` C2 server and exfiltrates the data with HTTP POST requests:
+Stealc sends multiple HTTP POST requests back to the `hxxp://185.106.94[.]206/4e815d9f1ec482dd.php` C2 server that gives a response.
+Here are the 4 most important requests:

 1. `browsers`     --->    web browser data
 2. `plugins`       --->   browser extensions
 3. `wallets`       --->   desktop cryptocurrency wallets
 4. `files`           --->   file grabber

-The C2 also exfiltrates the data from applications like Outlook, Steam, Discord, Tox, Pidgin as well as the network and system information and the screenshot of the desktop.
-All the gathered information are encoded in base64 during the HTTP communication.
+The 7 DLLs are also dropped from the C2 to the host as already mentioned.
+The malware then gets the  information related to the 4 requests and sends them back to the C2.
+The data from applications like Outlook, Steam, Discord, Tox, Pidgin as well as the network and system information and the screenshot of the desktop are also exfiltrated.
+Every configuration and all the gathered information are encoded in base64 during the HTTP communication.

-### **Removing Itself From The Victim's Machine**
+## **Removing Itself From The Victim's Machine**

 After the infostealer finished its job by stealing the targeted information, it attempts to remove itself and the 7 imported third-party DLLs from the victim's machine with the command below: